 However, even with implementation of the IAMFs, potential flood impacts due to fill within the floodplain and redirected flows could occur.
-Therefore, additional mitigation measures have been prescribed to further reduce floodplain impacts associated with the Lancaster North A LMF/MOWF and Lancaster B MOWF .
+Therefore, additional mitigation measures have been prescribed to further reduce floodplain impacts associated with the MOWF.
 Mitigation Measure WQ-MM#4 would be implemented to avoid potential flood impacts due to changes in water surface elevation and redirection of flows by requiring preparation of a Conditional Letter of Map Revision/Letter of Map Revision to revise the FIRM to reflect the new floodplain elevations and boundaries.

 No chemicals or hazardous materials would be used with in the floodplains.
-In addition, the Lancaster North A LMF/MOWF and Lancaster B MOWF would be located above areas subject to flooding; therefore, pollutants of concern from operation of these facilities would not be released during flooding.
+In addition, the MOWF would be located above areas subject to flooding; therefore, pollutants of concern from operation of the MOWF would not be released during flooding.
 In addition, Mitigation Measure WQ-MM#4 requires implementation of a Spill, Prevention, Containment and Control Plan to reduce the potential for released chemicals to migrate into flood zones during operation.
 However, the fill within floodplains has the potential to cause localized scour.
 Eroded material gradually decreases channel capacity and sediment deposition can cause braided stream channels and alluvial fans.
 Erosion would release pollutants, such as sediment, during storm events.
 Mitigation Measure WQ-MM#4 requires the implementation of slope protection at embankment fill to allow hydraulically smooth flow and to minimize scour and erosion and release of pollutants.

-The Lancaster North A LMF/MOWF and Lancaster B MOWF would be in a floodplain but would be designed to be located well above potential flood levels.
+The MOWF would be in a floodplain but would be designed to be located well above potential flood levels.
 In addition, implementation of HYD-IAMF#2 requires design measures to reduce increases in floodplain water surface elevation.
-It also requires compliance with USEO 11988 and the FEMA regulations during operation of the Lancaster North A LMF/MOWF and Lancaster B MOWF to reduce increases in water surface elevation to less than the FEMA requirement of a less-than-1-foot increase.
-Even with implementation of HYD-IAMF#2, operation of the Lancaster North A LMF/MOWF and Lancaster B MOWF could still result in potentially significant floodplain impacts under CEQA by disrupting flood flows.
+It also requires compliance with USEO 11988 and the FEMA regulations during operation of the MOWF to reduce increases in water surface elevation to less than the FEMA requirement of a less-than-1-foot increase.
+Even with implementation of HYD-IAMF#2, operation of the MOWF could still result in potentially significant floodplain impacts under CEQA by disrupting flood flows.
 Therefore, CEQA requires mitigation.
 Mitigation Measure WQ-MM#4, included in Section 3.8.7, Mitigation Measures, would be implemented to further reduce operational flood impacts from changes in water surface elevation by requiring a Conditional Letter of Map Revision/Letter of Map Revision.
-Through implementation of Mitigation Measure WQ-MM#4, permanent impacts on floodplains associated with operation of the Lancaster North A LMF/MOWF and Lancaster B MOWF would be less than significant pursuant to CEQA.
+Through implementation of Mitigation Measure WQ-MM#4, permanent impacts on floodplains associated with operation of the MOWF would be less than significant pursuant to CEQA.